 If you do a quick internet search, you will find a thousand and one ways to boost your self-esteem.
 This is because there is an understanding today that most human problems are due to low self-esteem.

-Because of this, we have seen the world create a cult around the elevation of what people think and feel about themselves.
+Because of this, we have seen the world create a cult around the elevation of what people think and feel about themselves, the cult of self.
 The problem is that this has been done in a way that “feeling good” has become the excuse for many things, such as cluttered consumption, expensive leisure, endless aesthetic treatments, plastics, frantic entertainment, getting out of one relationship and getting into another, demanding to be treated like this or that.